Koiiichi/symphony-lite/README.md

 ```

 ### Privacy & Safety
-Symphony confirms before creating directories or scaffolding new projects, enforces max-pass limits, and never prints raw prompts or API responses in the UI.
+Symphony confirms before creating directories or scaffolding new projects, enforces max-pass limits, and always prompts before shutting down any services it started for the run.